 Requesting Approval to Initiate a Feeder System

-To initiate a feeder system, the division fiscal officer should submit a request to the Division of Finance- Accounting Director and include the following:
+To initiate a feeder system, the division business & finance officer should submit a request to the Division of Finance- Accounting Director and include the following:

 - Name of department.

 - Name of feeder system.

 - Functional Contact (primary and back-ups).